Santa Fe, New Mexico: Geography

-According to the United States Census Bureau, the city has a total area of 135.6 km2, of which 135.3 km2 are land and 0.3 km2 (0.21%) is covered by water.

-Santa Fe is located at 7,199 ft above sea level, making it the highest state capital in the United States.
+According to the United States Census Bureau, Santa Fe has a total area of 135.6 km2, of which 135.3 km2 are land and 0.3 km2, or 0.21%, is covered by water; much of the liquid surface consists of the Santa Fe River and the arroyos of Santa Fe, which drain the region to the Rio Grande at Cochiti Dam.
+Located at 7,199 ft above sea level, Santa Fe is the highest state capital in the United States.

-The Santa Fe River and the arroyos of Santa Fe drain the region to the Rio Grande at Cochiti Dam.

 Climate

 Santa Fe's climate is characterized by cool, dry winters, hot summers, and relatively low precipitation.
-According to the Köppen climate classification, depending on which variant of the system is used, the city has a cold semi-arid climate (BSk), common at 35°N. The 24-hour average temperature in the city ranges from 30.3 °F in December to 70.1 °F in July.
+According to the Köppen climate classification, the city has a cold semi-arid climate (BSk), common at 35°N. The 24-hour average temperature in the city ranges from 30.3 °F in December to 70.1 °F in July.
 Due to the relative aridity and elevation, average diurnal temperature variation exceeds 25 F-change in every month, and 30 F-change much of the year.
-The city usually receives six to eight snowfalls a year between November and April.
+The city usually receives six to eight snowfalls a year between November and April with snowfall being most prevalent in December with 17 cm.
 The heaviest rainfall occurs in July and August, with the arrival of the North American Monsoon.
+Rainfall is lowest in February with 12 mm and at its most in July with 55 mm.